punctual-dot/punctual/README.md

 ## Description

 **Punctual** is web application designed and developed by [Team Punctual](https://github.com/punctual-dot) to simply & honestly track that horrible time of month.
-The Punctual App also provides recommendations based on your mood.
+The Punctual App also provides recommendations based on your symptoms.

 **Punctual is Proud:** There is nothing shameful about periods or people who have them.
 We're not hiding from this natural process.